Travel to Mexico during Covid-19: What you need to know before you go – KION546

 What’s the Covid situation?

-As of July 29, Mexico had administered almost 63 million doses of vaccine, or about 49 doses per 100 people.
-Cases have been shooting back up in recently.
+As of August 5, Mexico had administered almost 68.8 million doses of vaccine, or about 53 doses per 100 people.
+Cases have been spiking back up dramatically recently.

 What can visitors expect?